Asian shares mixed with most markets closed for Christmas

 The economic package remained in limbo after Republican lawmakers rejected Trump’s demand that the end-of-year spending bill give most Americans $2,000 COVID relief checks — far more than the $600 members of his own party had agreed to.

-Tokyo’s Nikkei 225 was virtually unchanged, at 26,663.86, after the government reported that retail sales fell 2% from a year earlier in November, while consumer prices dropped the most they have in a decade.
+Tokyo’s Nikkei 225 fell less than 0.1% to 26,656.61 after the government reported that retail sales fell 2% from a year earlier in November, while consumer prices dropped the most they have in a decade.

 On Thursday, the S&P 500 index gained 0.4% to 3703.06 but ended the week down 0.2%.
 Relatively safe investments like utilities and real estate were among the biggest gainers, while energy stocks fell.